wpswings/wallet-system-for-woocommerce/README.txt

 == Description ==

 **SLEEK AND SPEED-UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
-ADD OR REMOVE BALANCE IN BULK, SET TOP-UP SUBSCRIPTION, RESTRICT USERS, VIEW WALLET USERS' WITHDRAWAL REQUESTS, AND DOWNLOAD USER WALLET TRANSACTION HISTORY.**
+ADD OR REMOVE BALANCE IN BULK, SET TOP-UP SUBSCRIPTION, RESTRICT USERS, VIEW WALLET USERS' WITHDRAWAL REQUESTS, AND DOWNLOAD USER WALLET TRANSACTION HISTORY**

 Wallet System for WooCommerce is a digital wallet plugin.
 It helps you implement a digital wallet system on their WooCommerce store and lets customers buy your products & services with swift WooCommerce payments.
 It is one of the fastest WordPress Payment plugins.

-Customers can add money to their WooCommerce wallet using the available payment methods on your store and see their wallet transactions list.
+The WooCommerce wallet allows users to add funds. using the available payment methods on your store and see their wallet transactions list.
 The merchant can manage the customers’ e-wallets and change the wallet amount.
 This WooCommerce payments plugin will significantly improve the payment & order processing speed.
 It shortens the average checkout duration as the customers can pay for items within seconds without entering their transaction details each time.
 In conclusion, wallet funds usage will better the overall user experience.

 The [**WooCommerce Wallet**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-org-page&utm_campaign=wallet-pro) increases the ease and security of the payment process. making it a must-have WooCommerce payment plugin for your online store.